 - a Carbon Farming Extension Tool Kit containing a set of appropriate extension materials and tools for extension officers to use with their clients

 - attending an initial two day face-to-face training

 - self learning from the six monthly updates of the Carbon Farming Resources Pack, Carbon Farming Extension Tool Kit and CFI eLearning

-- attend the twice a yearly face-to-face updates
+- attend a twice yearly face-to-face update

 - participate in the twice yearly interactive update webinars from relevant topic experts.

 The webinars were recorded and will be available on this page shortly.